MicrosoftDocs/visualstudio-docs/docs/version-control/git-manage-repository.md

 ## Explain a commit with GitHub Copilot Chat

-With Visual Studio 2022 version 17.10 preview 2 and later and the GitHub Copilot extensions, you can use AI to generate a detailed commit description that describes your repository's changes.
-Press the Explain option to request that GitHub Copilot create a commit explanation.
+With Visual Studio 2022 version 17.10 preview 2 and later and the GitHub Copilot extensions, you can use AI to generate a detailed commit description that describes the changes in that commit.
+Press the **Explain** button to request that GitHub Copilot create a commit description.
 To install GitHub Copilot, see [Install and manage GitHub Copilot in Visual Studio](../ide/visual-studio-github-copilot-install-and-states.md).

 :::image type="content" source="media/vs-2022/repository-commit-copilot.png" alt-text="Screenshot of the explain button to request that GitHub Copilot create a commit explanation.":::